 in Santa Cruz.
 Here you’ll find lots of tall, winding water slides, sprayers, wave pools, and other great features.
 Both have snack areas and restaurants.
 They are very popular in Santa Cruz due to our scorching weather, entrance fees are fairly priced, and they both have special areas for little kids.

-The city has some exceptional tropical
+The city has some exceptional tropical and botanical

 If you enjoy learning about rare tropical plant species, endangered species, orchids, and other such things, the Santa Cruz Botanical Garden is one such great place.
 There are some other privately-owned gardens you can visit as well.
 Some non-profit conservation agencies have gardens specially designed to help ensure the survival of certain endangered species.
+They are not unlike an oasis.

-“Balnearios” are privately-owned swimming pools.
+“Balnearios” are swimming pools.
 For a reasonable entrance fee you can spend the day at one of these “baths” lounging by the pool.
 Most have restaurants or at least a snack bar, restrooms, changing areas, and lounge chairs.
 Some have very nice gardens and grounds, others have playgrounds for kids, or sporting areas such as tennis or basketball courts, or at the very least an area for volleyball or soccer.
 They are usually located just outside the city limits although there are some pools in the city.

 Santa Cruz has only one, rather small,